apple/swift-async-algorithms/Guides/Validation.md

 ### Inputs

 The inputs to the validation diagram are lazily constructed with the input parameters built by the result builder syntax.
-The inputs are `Sendable` `AsyncSequence` conforming types that have their `Element` defined as `String`.
-The elements produced as defined by the input specification in the result builder.
-This means that on each tick that an element is defined the next function will resume to return that element (or nil or thrown error depending on the input specification).
+The inputs are `Sendable` and `AsyncSequence` conforming types that have their `Element` defined as `String`.
+The elements are produced as defined by the input specification in the result builder.
+This means that on each tick that an element is defined, the `next` function will resume to return that element (or return `nil` or throw an error, depending on the input specification).
 The `InputList` grants access to the defined inputs lazily.

 ```swift
 extension AsyncSequenceValidationDiagram {